Dave-Lindberg/dl-gatsby/src/pages/people.md

 Our virtual teams get to do their best work with steady, open communication, using accessible cloud-based project management.

 Feel free to check out our [LinkedIn profile](https://www.linkedin.com/in/davelindberg/), where you can view some of the professionals who contribute to our virtual teams.
+Or simply [contact Dave](https://davelindberg.com/#contact) today and find out how we can help on projects of any size.